Hands and Knees: Plot

 Lane introduces his father to Toni Charles (Naturi Naughton), a Playboy Bunny with whom he is having an affair.
 Irritated with his son, Robert Pryce demands that Lane return to London.
-Lane refuses again, and Robert responds by whacking him in the head with his cane.
+Lane refuses again, and Robert responds by hitting him about the head with his cane.
 He then tells Lane to "Put your home in order, either there or here."
-After this, Lane finally decides to return to London.
+After this, Lane decides to return to London.

-Roger has dinner with Lee Garner, Jr., who tells him that Lucky Strike will be moving to BBDO, effectively ending their 30-year history together.
-Knowing that this spells imminent doom for SCDP, Roger begs him to give them 30 days before moving to get their affairs in order.
-Garner agrees to do so, but informs him that there is nothing that can be done to fix the situation.
+Roger has dinner with Lee Garner, Jr., who tells him that Lucky Strike will be moving to BBDO, ending their 30-year history together.
+Knowing that this means doom for SCDP, Roger begs him to give them 30 days before moving to get their affairs in order.
+Garner agrees to do so but informs him that there is nothing that can be done to fix the situation.

 After returning home with Faye Miller, Don mistakes two men for agents of the Department of Defense, and is struck with a panic attack.
-Now fearing that his life as Don Draper is coming to an end, he tells Faye Miller his secret.
-Faye is surprised at this information, but she expresses gratitude for telling her.

-Pete informs Don that the Department of Defense has not flagged him, and ending the account with North American Aviation will end the investigation.
-Don wants him to kill the account, but Pete is reluctant, as it is now worth $4 million.
-However, his loyalty to Don proves stronger, and he eventually agrees.
+Now fearing that his life as Don Draper is coming to an end, he tells Faye his secret.
+Faye is surprised at this information, but she expresses gratitude for his telling her.
+Pete tells Don that the Department of Defense has not flagged him, and ending the account with North American Aviation will end the investigation.
+Don wants him to kill the account, but Pete is reluctant, as it is worth $4 million.
+His loyalty to Don proves stronger, and he eventually agrees.
 In the next meeting of the partners, Pete fabricates a story to explain why North American Aviation is leaving SCDP, and accepts the blame for it.
-Knowing that the loss of this account will mean a heavy loss for the agency after losing Lucky Strike, Roger goes off on Pete.
+Knowing that the loss of this account will mean a heavy loss for the agency after losing Lucky Strike, Roger yells at Pete.
 Joan goes through the "status of accounts" and Roger gives a thumbs up when Lucky Strike is called, indicating his intention to hide the loss from the other partners.

 Music

-During the end credits of the episode, an instrumental cover of the Beatles song "Do You Want to Know a Secret" is played.
+During the end credits of the episode, Santo and Johnny's instrumental cover of the Beatles song "Do You Want to Know a Secret" is played.